Idylls of the King: The Passing of Arthur

 This section of the Idylls is a much expanded and altered version of Thomas Malory's Morte d'Arthur.

 In the disastrous last battle, Arthur kills Mordred, and, in turn, receives a mortal wound.
-The entire Round Table has been killed with the exception of Sir Bedivere, who carries the King to a church (Avalon), where Arthur first received Excalibur from the Lady of the Lake.
+The entire Round Table has been killed with the exception of Sir Bedivere, who carries the King to a church, where Arthur first received Excalibur from the Lady of the Lake.
 Arthur orders Bedivere to throw the sword into the lake to fulfill a prophecy written on the blade.
 Sir Bedivere resists twice, but on the third time obeys and is rewarded by the sight of an arm "clothed in white samite, mystic, wonderful" rising from the water to catch the sword.
 This was the Lady of the Lake.
 Sir Bedivere returns to Arthur in the church and tells him what he saw.

-Arthur believes him and passes with Sir Bedivere watching, as the new sun rises on a new year.
+Mortally wounded, Arthur is carried by three queens on a black barge to the mystical valley of Avilion to heal, leaving Bedivere to witness the definitive end of the Round Table.
+Before vanishing, the King reflects on the necessity of the "old order" changing to make way for the new, emphasizing the power of prayer and the inevitability of transition.
+The scene concludes as the barge disappears into the horizon, while a rising sun signals both the birth of a new year and the faint hope of the King’s eventual return.